Jacques Cœur: Family and early life

-He was born at Bourges, the city where his father, Pierre Cœur, was a rich merchant.
+He was born in Bourges, the city where his father, Pierre Cœur, was a rich merchant.
 Jacques is first heard of around 1418, when he married Macée de Léodepart, daughter of Lambert de Léodepart, an influential citizen, provost of Bourges and a former valet of John, Duke of Berry.

 About 1429 he formed a commercial partnership with two brothers named Godard; and in 1432 he was at Damascus, buying and bartering, and transporting the wares of the Levant—gall-nuts, wools and silks, mohair, brocades and carpets—to the interior of France by way of Narbonne.
 In the same year he established himself at Montpellier, and there began the gigantic operations which have made him illustrious among financiers.
-Details are wanting; but it is certain that in a few years he placed his country in a position to contend fairly well with the great trading republics of Italy, and acquired such a reputation as to be able, mere trader as he was, to render material assistance to the knights of Rhodes and to Venice itself.
+While specific details are lacking, it is certain that in a few years he placed his country in a position to contend fairly well with the great trading republics of Italy, and acquired such a reputation as to be able, despite being a common merchant, to render material assistance to the knights of Rhodes and to Venice itself.